birkin/rust_concurrency_code/README.md

 ### next

-- Server runs, so do the first 'Synchronous requests' part of the jamesmcm blog-post.
+- finish the part02 synchronous-client

 ---